aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: Let's go to the telephone again.
 Hi, what's your first name?
 Where are you calling from?

-[John]: Hi, this is John DeRosa, and I'm calling from Washington, D.C. area.
+John: Hi, this is John DeRosa, and I'm calling from Washington, D.C. area.

 P: Hi, John, go ahead.
 You're on the air with Aajonus.

-[John]: Yes, Aajonus, I know you've, I've been on the Primal Diet for a long time, and my question is in regard to the toothpaste.
+John: Yes, Aajonus, I know you've, I've been on the Primal Diet for a long time, and my question is in regard to the toothpaste.
 I've been using that new mixture you've got of coconut cream, terramin clay, and apple cider vinegar.
 And I think I've overdone it, because I got one tablespoon of coconut cream, one tablespoon, or one teaspoon of clay, and one teaspoon of apple cider vinegar.
 It must be incorrect, because my gums have become sensitized... get bleeding, because I've been doing it for about six months.

 A: Are you doing it, how often are you doing it?

-[John]: Yeah, I started out doing it every day.
+John: Yeah, I started out doing it every day.

 A: Oh, that's not necessary.
 As I made a statement, you know, it'll dissolve and keep it pretty clean for three days.
 Only if you have heavy plaquing is it good on those teeth, where you have heavy plaquing.
 If you want to dilute it some more, use a whole tablespoon of clay, and, you know, just a teaspoon of vinegar, and a tablespoon of the coconut cream.
 And I'd still only do it once every other day at the most.

 P: And caller, what, tell everybody, excuse me caller, tell everybody what you were using exactly.

-[John]: Oh, Aajonus mentioned it.
+John: Oh, Aajonus mentioned it.
 I was using one tablespoon of coconut cream, one teaspoon of what's called terramin clay.

 P: Terramin clay, yeah.

-[John]: And one teaspoon of apple cider vinegar.
+John: And one teaspoon of apple cider vinegar.

-P: And Agnes, you say you just don't want to do that every day.
+P: And Aajonus, you say you just don't want to do that every day.

 A: No, it's usually, like I suggested, every three days, once a week even.
 You know, you don't need to brush your teeth with anything, but let's say coconut cream on a daily basis.
 But to dissolve plaque, plaque comes from heavy metals being discharged from the brain out the gums.
 So it has a lot of toxic metals in it because of our processed and cooked foods.
 So what happens is the body will use a lot of calcium, phosphorus, magnesium, potassium to bind with like mercury, lead, or anything like that's coming down the gums.
 And that's plaque on the teeth.
 That is a defense so that the mercury, or the lead, whatever it is, does not damage the dentine.
 However, when we cook foods, even if we eat raw foods, those free radical heavy metals are so toxic that they can eat through those alkalinizing minerals and start deteriorating the dentine in about three days if it isn't cleansed.
 So I say once a week, or at least every three days, brush with that mixture, and that will keep the plaque removed so the heavy metals don't damage the dentine.
 And that's what causes damage to dentine.
 Then the bacteria rises to clean the dead tissue so you can replace the dentine.
 Of course, nobody eats well enough to replace the dentine.

-[John]: My further question is I obviously really overdid it because I put a hole in one of my incisors, a little small hole.
+John: My further question is I obviously really overdid it because I put a hole in one of my incisors, a little small hole.

 P: Wow.

 A: Well, it's unlikely that that caused it.
 You had to have had, if you put a hole in there, you already had to have a soft spot there that was already damaged.

-[John]: Ah, okay.
+John: Ah, okay.

 A: But that will just make your gum sensitive usually.

-[John]: I just stay on my standard diet to get that to heal up?
+John: I just stay on my standard diet to get that to heal up?

 A: You could eat some cheese and honey together, how tall are you?

-[John]: I'm about 5'8".
+John: I'm about 5'8".

 A: Okay, I would suggest about two tablespoons of raw, no-salt cheese with a teaspoon of honey.

-[John]: So that's two tablespoons of unsalted cheese.
+John: So that's two tablespoons of unsalted cheese.

 A: Right, unsalted raw cheese.

-[John]: And one teaspoon of raw honey.
+John: And one teaspoon of raw honey.

 A: One teaspoon of honey, so it's very little honey.

-[John]: Okay.
+John: Okay.

 A: The cheese, when it's raw, will not digest.
 It'll attract the poisons that are dumped from the stomach lining into the stomach and throughout the intestines and absorb it, hold on to it, and then like a sponge, and discard it in the fecal matter.

-[John]: Should I do that?
+John: Should I do that?

 A: Raw cheese, when eaten with honey directly with honey, not with anything that already has honey in it, but when you eat cheese and honey together, you will be able to digest the minerals in the cheese and then it becomes a mineral supplement.

-[John]: Should that be two or three times a day or?
+John: Should that be two or three times a day or?

 A: Well, I would say you could do it three times a day, until everything stabilizes, probably in about seven, 10 days.
 And then after that, do it twice daily after your meat meals.

-[John]: Okay, that sounds wonderful.
+John: Okay, that sounds wonderful.
 Thank you very much.

 P: You're quite welcome.
 Aajonus, meat meals for those who don't know what you talk about, eating some raw meats.
 Do you then recommend people eat something with the meat, butter, vegetables, fruit, or eat the meat alone?